dgc08/murmel-plusplus/README.md

 You can look up the implentation of each instruction in Bonsai assembly in the source code, however some instructions, especially the ones taking lists as arguments, have more dynamically gernerated assembly.
 The implmentations of the instructions are marked by the comment `### View instruction implementations down here`

-It is important to note that all instructions except `cpy` clear the source register (for example `mov` clears the source, `mul` cleasr the multiplicand etc.)
+It is important to note that all instructions except `cpy` clear the source register (for example `mov` clears the source, `mul` clears the multiplicand etc.)

-As MURPP is a superset of Bonsai assembly, the four/five basic Bonsai assembly instructions still work. `jmp` is still as important, `inc` and `dec` are still used sometimes.
+As MURPP is a superset of Bonsai assembly, the four/five basic Bonsai assembly instructions will still work. `jmp` is still as important, `inc` and `dec` are still used sometimes.
 `tst` however is often unclear, so you should always use `jz` and `jnz`.

 #### 'mov'